famiu/feline.nvim/USAGE.md

 Note that you can also use your [manually added providers](#setup-function) the same way as the default providers.

 The value of `provider` can also be set to a function.
 The function must return a string when called.
 The function may also optionally return an [`icon`](#component-icon) value alongside the string, which would represent the provider's default icon.
-The provider functions can take up to three arguments: `winid`, which is the window handler, `component`, which represents the component itself and can be used to access the component values from within the provider, and `opts`, which represents the provider options discussed above.
+The provider functions can take two arguments: `component`, which represents the component itself and can be used to access the component values from within the provider, and `opts`, which represents the provider options discussed above.

 Here are a few examples of setting the provider to a function: